 A nutrient rich water solution is used on the roots of the plant, which are suspended within the environment.
 These solutions can involve misters, sprayers, foggers or other devices to deliver nutrients to crops and other produce.

-CO2, aka good ole oxygen, is a staple for growing healthy and happy crops, plants, and produce.
+Oxygen, aka good ole air, is a staple for growing healthy and happy crops, plants, and produce.

 With aeroponic farming, roots have access to oxygen 24/7, which allows for faster growth.
 And because crops and produce have a direct line for oxygen, which means you don’t have to spend as much time watering your plants.